-In Study 202, improvements in other measures of liver function were statistically significant, including GGT (range: -48% to -63%) and ALT (-9% to -17%), across all OCA groups compared to the placebo group which experienced a negligible change at day 85 (all outcomes, p<0.05).29 However, the OCA 50 mg group did not produce a statistically significant reduction in AST, nor did the OCA 10 mg group produce a statistically significant reduction in conjugated bilirubin.
-The authors reported that three patients discontinued the DB trial per the mandated protocol as a result of elevated conjugated bilirubin (>2x average predose value),29 one in the 10 mg and two in the 50 mg groups.37
+In Study 202, improvements in other measures of liver function were statistically significant, including GGT (range: -48% to -63%) and ALT (-9% to -17%), across all OCA groups compared to the placebo group which experienced a negligible change at day 85 (all outcomes, p<0.05).14 However, the OCA 50 mg group did not produce a statistically significant reduction in AST, nor did the OCA 10 mg group produce a statistically significant reduction in conjugated bilirubin.
+The authors reported that three patients discontinued the DB trial per the mandated protocol as a result of elevated conjugated bilirubin (>2x average predose value),14 one in the 10 mg and two in the 50 mg groups.43

-Results from the Phase III POISE trial demonstrated statistically significant improvements for the 5-10 mg and 10 mg groups on ALT (-35.5% and -41.7% vs. -4.7% for placebo, respectively) and GGT (-50.3% and -63.7% vs. 0.8% for placebo, respectively) compared to placebo, with greater reductions in the 10 mg group (all outcomes, p<0.0001).35 TB was also statistically significantly better than placebo for the OCA groups (1.2% and -0.2% vs. 19.5% for the 5-10 mg, 10 mg, and placebo groups, respectively; p<0.005).35 Finally, absolute changes in AST were statistically significantly improved from baseline for both OCA groups, but were not compared statistically to placebo (-13 U/L and -15 U/L vs. 1 U/L for 5-10 mg, 10 mg, and placebo, respectively, p<0.0001).37
+Results from the Phase III POISE trial demonstrated statistically significant improvements for the 5-10 mg and 10 mg groups on ALT (-35.5% and -41.7% vs. -4.7% for placebo, respectively) and GGT (-50.3% and -63.7% vs. 0.8% for placebo, respectively) compared to placebo, with greater reductions in the 10 mg group (all outcomes, p<0.0001).
+The was also statistically significantly better than placebo for the OCA groups (1.2% and -0.2% vs. 19.5% for the 5-10 mg, 10 mg, and placebo groups, respectively; p<0.005).
+Finally, absolute changes in AST were statistically significantly improved from baseline for both OCA groups, but were not compared statistically to placebo (-13 U/L and -15 U/L vs. 1 U/L for 5-10 mg, 10 mg, and placebo, respectively, p<0.0001).
+During the LTSE, all groups, including placebo, demonstrated statistically significant reductions on GGT, ALT, and AST, though these results were numerically higher in the OCA-treated cohorts (p<0.05).
+While bilirubin increased in the placebo groups over 18 months of follow-up, both OCA groups demonstrated a reduction; differences from baseline were not statistically significant, however.

-For Study 201, other measures of liver function in the 10 mg OCA and 50 mg OCA groups were statistically significantly improved from baseline at the end of the DB phase, including ALT (-38% and -35%, respectively) and GGT (-73% and -65%, respectively), with overall greater reductions for the 10 mg group (all outcomes, p<0.0001).32 Changes from baseline continued to be statistically significantly improved in the LTSE phase (mean 4.5 years of follow-up) for the combined OCA-treated groups (ALT: -54%, GGT: -70%, AST: -29%, p<0.01).
-However, mean change in TB was not statistically significantly at 4.5 years, and differences between groups were not compared statistically at any point.33
+For Study 201, other measures of liver function in the 10 mg OCA and 50 mg OCA groups were statistically significantly improved from baseline at the end of the DB phase, including ALT (-38% and -35%, respectively) and GGT (-73% and -65%, respectively), with overall greater reductions for the 10 mg group (all outcomes, p<0.0001).40 Changes from baseline continued to be statistically significantly improved in the LTSE phase (mean 4.5 years of follow-up) for the combined OCA-treated groups (ALT: -54%, GGT: -70%, AST: -29%, p<0.01).
+However, mean change in TB was not statistically significant at 4.5 years, and differences between groups were not compared statistically at any point.15